GitHub-TC/EmpyrionScripting/README.md

 + {{removeitems container itemid maxcount}}
   + Removes (itemid) (count) from the container (it should be locked)

++ {{replaceblocks entity RemoveItemsIds1,Id2,...
+ReplaceId}}
+  + Replace the block with the id 'RemoveItemsIds1,Id2,...' to 'ReplaceId'
+  + Replace = 0 remove the block

 ## SaveGame scripts
 This special form of scripts can be stored in the SaveGame.
 The basic path for this is the